vmware-nsx/eval-docs-ids-ips/README.md

 Before you can run the script, you will need to edit the script and update a number of variables to match your deployment environment.
 Details on each section is described below including actual values used my sample lab environment.
 The variables that almost certaily need to adjusted are called out specifically.
 Other variables can in almost all cases be left to their default values.

-This section describes the credentials to your physical vCenter Server in which the nestedc lab environment will be deployed to.
-Make sure to adjust the below variables :
+This section describes the credentials to your physical environment vCenter Server in which the nestedc lab environment will be deployed to.
+Make sure to adjust **all** of the below variables to match your physical environment vCenter:
 ```console
 $VIServer  = "vcenter-north.lab.svanveer.pa"
 $VIUsername = "administrator@vsphere.local"